castiron/cic-veggieburger/README.md

 - `preventDefault` Enable default link behavior (if you want, preventDefault is actually the default here)
 - `outside` Enable clicking outside the veggieburger/toggled element to close/hide the toggle (good for large site menus)
 - `touch` Enable touch to close the menu with a swipe [(requires TouchSwipe.js library to be ordered up separately)](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin).
+- `onToggleOn` Callback function that runs as when plugin toggles on (but not off)

 ```
 $('[data-hamburger]').veggieburger({